lmnagaraju209/eks-setup-endtoend/PRICING_PROPOSAL.md

 **Hidden costs**: Project management overhead, rework from miscommunication, delays from time zone issues, quality issues that show up later.
 These add up.

-**Bottom line**: You might save $10k-$20k upfront with Indian developers, but you'll spend more time managing it, deal with longer timelines, and potentially pay more in the long run when things need fixing.
+**Bottom line**: You might save ₹5L - ₹15L upfront with Indian developers (₹20L-₹40L vs ₹37L-₹46L), but you'll spend more time managing it, deal with longer timelines (6-8 weeks vs 4-5), and potentially pay more in the long run when things need fixing.

 If budget is tight, I get it.
 But if you can swing it, the US-based option usually pays for itself in speed, quality, and less headache.